danielpaul/RapidRails/README.md

 Other setup:

-- [ ] Contentful - setup webhook to production server for clearing cache. `https://<HOST>/contentful/webhook`
+- [ ] Contentful - setup webhook to production server for clearing cache. `https://<HOST>/contentful/webhook`.
+Setup HTTP auth - username is the space id and the password is set in our credentials file.
 - [ ] Setup Rake tasks below on the scheduler addon

 # Rake Tasks